 As there are numbers of contributing employers participating in both the BPS and the BUSPS, the [Employer] is unable to identify its share of the underlying assets and liabilities of the schemes.
 Accordingly, the profit and loss charge for the period represents the employer contributions payable.
-The total pension cost for the [Employer] is shown in the table below, with last year's figures also shown for comparison.
+[Employer to review wording and update as necessary for consistency with the relevant accounting standard] The total pension cost for the [Employer] is shown in the table below, with last year's figures also shown for comparison.

-Total pension cost (£) [2018] [2017]
+Total pension cost (£) [2019] [2018]

 BPS x,xxx x,xxx

 BUSPS x,xxx x,xxx

-Total x,xxx x,xxx
+Total X,XXX X,XXX